iann0036/tf-cfn-provider/docs/providers/vsphere/Tag.md

 # Terraform::VSphere::Tag

-The `vsphere_tag` resource can be used to create and manage tags, which allow you to attach metadata to objects in the vSphere inventory to make these objects more sortable and searchable.
+The `Terraform::VSphere::Tag` resource can be used to create and manage tags, which allow you to attach metadata to objects in the vSphere inventory to make these objects more sortable and searchable.